The Invitation - Theatre 503 - September 2009

 Jean - Hugh O'Shea

-Christine - Gabrielle Schmidt
+Christine - Gabriella Schmidt

 Nowhere Man - Etcetera Theatre - May 2009